sndwvs/xradio/README.md

 # Building on the Orange Pi Zero

-To use the driver on the Orange Pi Zero install Armbian from SD-card prepared (preferbly prepared with Etcher).
+To use the driver on the Orange Pi Zero install Armbian from SD-card (preferbly prepared with Etcher).
 Log in as root.
-First clone this code and compile locally on OrangePi Zero:
+First clone this code and compile locally on OrangePi Zero (using kernel version 4.11.5 here ...):

 ```
 git clone https://github.com/karabek/xradio.git